 1Fisher’s exact test.

 2Brief resolved unexplained episode (n = 2) and metabolic disease (n = 1).
 Boldface indicates a statistically significant difference with P < 0.05.
-Data are presented as number (%).
+Data are presented as n (%).

 Table 3 Distribution of the recorded body temperature and its relation to heart rate and respiratory rate